High Art & Hometown Americana

 Caffe Ibis is an internationally renowned coffee shop with triple-certified coffee that is organic, fair trade, and songbird-safe — not to mention delicious.
 The shop is also an art gallery, clad in distinctive works, including images of the cafe’s namesake bird.
 Housed in a former train station, Cafe Sabor is a Mexican restaurant with a historical flair and top-notch burritos.
 Crumb Brothers crafts delicious mouth-watering sandwiches on organic artisan breads.

 Aggie Ice Cream offers up 30 flavors of tasty delights, and True Blue Cheese crafts Old Aged Juniper Cheddar, Crimson Trail Jalapeno Cheddar, and other wonderful cheeses.
 The best part?
 Both dairy shops offer factory tours.
+(Cache Valley is famous for its dairy heritage, as celebrated by its annual Cache Valley Cheese & Dairy Festival.)

 After three days of eating and taking in highly acclaimed performances, it was time to head home.
 I was also ready to stretch my legs.
 The Logan Canyon National Scenic byway just outside of town heads east through the photo-worthy hills of the Uinta-Wasatch-Cache National Forest, ending at Bear Lake.
 Along the way, you’ll find hiking (including routes to several caves), mountain biking, fishing, birdwatching and more.
 Shady, riverside picnic areas line the road and camping is available.